nicklafferty/craftycody/content/crafts/diy-wool-genie.md

 ### Drilling

-Once the glue is dry, flip the base over and clamp down on your workbench.
+Once the glue is dry, flip the base over and clamp it down to your workbench.
+It's time to drill in that single screw.
+I always use an impact driver when screwing things in because it never seems to get stuck.
+I also used a star head screw out of preference.

-### Attach to base
+I held the square dowel and pushed it against the base as I drilled through the bottom.
+I also let the screw sink into the wood so my wool jeanie would sit flat.

+### Put it together

 ### Test